-Goal #1: Active Living

-Goal #2: Inclusion & Access

-Goal #3: Connecting People and Nature

-Goal #4: Supportive Environments

-Goal #5: Recreation Capacity
+Goal #1: Active Living Goal #2: Inclusion & Access Goal #3: Connecting People and Nature Goal #4: Supportive Environments Goal #5: Recreation Capacity

-North Middlesex's Master Plan will be designed to address each of the five goals.
+Recommendations contained in this Master Plan align with these five goals.

-Recreation is the experience that results from freely chosen participation in physical, social, intellectual, creative and spiritual pursuits that enhance individual and community wellbeing.

-Renewed Definition of Recreation, Framework for Recreation in Canada.

 Parks for All

 Parks for All is recognized as an "Action Plan for Canada's Parks Community".
 Published in 2017 through a collaboration between the Canadian Parks Council and the Canadian Parks and Recreation Association, it aligns with and supports the Framework for Recreation in Canada, particularly the FRC's third goal of "Connecting People and Nature".